thierryc/Sketch-Find-And-Replace/README.md

 ![Find and Replace dialog](./Screenshots/screenshot.png)

 ## Installation

 Download and unzip, then double-click on the `Find and Replace.sketchplugin` file.
 Sketch will copy it to the plugins folder and install it automatically.

+## Update > 1.6

+Use Sketch Automatic Update (Sketch 45+)

 ### Install with Sketch Runner

 With Sketch Runner, just go to the `install` command and search for `Find and Replace`.
 Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
 [Download Runner here](http://www.sketchrunner.com).